Cycling

 Whether for recreation, fitness or the daily commute, more people are riding bicycles on NSW roads than ever before.

-Unfortunately, Federation Council consistently records a higher percentage of crashes involving cyclists than both the South West Region and NSW.
+Federation Council currently records a slightly lower percentage of crashes involving cyclists than both the South Region and NSW.

 More information for cyclists, including the locations of new cycle ways and shared paths, can be found at Bicycle NSW.